What is the first reaction of customers when help content doesn’t make sense?

 Since businesses know their product in and out, they tend to assume the same for their customers, providing only the information they feel is necessary.
 This can backfire.

 Understand that customers, no matter how familiar they are with your products, need complete information.
-So, consider them as beginners and create knowledge base content that guides them at every step from start to finish.
+So, consider them as beginners and create a knowledge base content that guides them at every step from start to finish.

 Avoid technical jargon.
 You know them, but most of your customers may not be familiar with the terms.
 The best way out here is to explain all technical terms and concepts right where they are used to avoid confusion.